The correspondence induced on the pillowcase by the earring tangle

 This choice is motivated, among other reasons, by the fact that two arc-type Lagrangians $L_1,~L_2$ meeting at a corner of the pillowcase contribute a tower of generators $\{1,x,x^2,\ldots\}=\FF[x]$ in both the wrapped theory of $P^*$ and $\ZZ/2$-equivariant theory of $T\to P$.
 A second important motivation for this choice comes from the calculation in Theorems~\ref{thmA} and \ref{thmB}, which identifies a Dehn twist near each corner in the action induced by the correspondence $\NAT_s$.
 A last, but critical reason to work in the wrapped setting comes from the consequences of the theorem of Haiden-Katzarkov-Kontsevich, which provides an identification of homotopy classes of twisted complexes over the wrapped Fukaya category of a punctured surface (such as the pillowcase) with immersed curves, as we next explain.

 In Section~\ref{ssec:fukayacat} of the appendix we briefly recall the construction of the Fukaya category, and in particular, the wrapped Fukaya category of the pillowcase $\wrFuk(P^*)$.
-In what follows it is useful to restrict to a particular full subcategory. \begin{proposition} Given any 2-tangle $T$ in a ($\ZZ/2$-homology) 3-ball and an appropriate holonomy perturbation $\pi$, the immersed curves $R_\pi(T)$ and $R^\nat_\pi(T)$ miss the top-left corner of the pillowcase, that is, the point with pillowcase coordinates $[\gamma,\theta]=[0,\pi]$. \end{proposition} \begin{proof}Theorem~\ref{thm:immersed_curve_invariant} states that only abelian traceless representations are sent to corners for generic perturbations.
+In what follows it is useful to restrict to a particular full subcategory. \begin{proposition} Given any 2-tangle $T$ in a ($\ZZ/2$-homology) 3-ball and an appropriate holonomy perturbation $\pi$, the immersed curves $R_\pi(T)$ and $R^\nat_\pi(T)$ miss the top left corner of the pillowcase, that is, the point with pillowcase coordinates $[\gamma,\theta]=[0,\pi]$. \end{proposition} \begin{proof}Theorem~\ref{thm:immersed_curve_invariant} states that only abelian traceless representations are sent to corners for generic perturbations.
 An abelian representation is determined by its value on meridians.
 As such, it is limited to three possibilities according to how the endpoints are joined by the tangle, and none of these possibilities correspond to $[\gamma,\theta]=[\pi,0]$. \end{proof}

-Motivated by this proposition, we consider the full $A_\infty$ subcategory $\wrFuk^\star(P^*)\subset \wrFuk(P^*)$ consisting of unobstructed (see~\cite[Definition 2.1]{Abouzaid_Fuk_surface}) immersed curves that \emph{do not have endpoints at this corner}.
-In addition, it is convenient to include in $\wrFuk^\star(P^*)$ immersed curves equipped with nontrivial \emph{local systems}, that is flat vector bundles over the field of two elements (see~\cite[Remark~2.11]{Aur3}).
+Motivated by this proposition, we consider the full $A_\infty$ subcategory $\wrFuk^\star(P^*)\subset \wrFuk(P^*)$ consisting of unobstructed (see~\cite[Definition 2.1]{Abouzaid_Fuk_surface}) immersed curves that \emph{do not have endpoints at the top left corner}.
+In addition, it is convenient to include in $\wrFuk^\star(P^*)$ immersed curves equipped with nontrivial \emph{local systems}, that is, flat vector bundles over the field of two elements (see~\cite[Remark~2.11]{Aur3}).